-The z/VM product information includes primarily z/VM publications, but also includes some z/OS publications and other IBM publications.
+The z/VM product information includes primarily z/VM publications, but also includes some z/OS publications and other IBM publications containing information that applies to z/VM.
 The z/VM product information is available from several sources, as described in this section.

-IBM publishes the z/VM V6.1 documentation in an information center using the IBM Eclipse Help System framework.
-The z/VM V6R1 Information Center includes information for the z/VM base product and optional features, the prerequisite IBM products, and some optional IBM products and facilities.
+IBM publishes the documentation for each z/VM release in an information center using the IBM Eclipse Help System framework.
+The z/VM information center includes documentation for the z/VM base product and optional features, the prerequisite IBM products, and some optional IBM products and facilities.
 The content of the information center is identical to that in the traditional IBM BookManager and Adobe PDF formats; however, the presentation might differ to some degree.